4. What demonic possession is and what the manifestations are of demonic possession

-Excerpted from “They Are Evil, Insidious, and Deceitful (I)” in Exposing Antichrists
+Excerpted from “They Are Evil, Insidious, and Deceitful (Part One)” in Exposing Antichrists

-Excerpted from “They Treat the House of God Like Their Own Personal Household” in Exposing Antichrists
+Excerpted from “They Treat the House of God Like Their Own Personal Domain” in Exposing Antichrists

 In order to have the brothers and sisters develop discernment and learn a practical lesson, God arranged for someone who had been possessed by a demon to live among them.
 At the start, this person’s way of speaking and doing things was normal, as was their reasoning; he did not appear problematic at all.
 But after a period of contact, the brothers and sisters discovered that everything he said seemed beside the point—it was neither here nor there.
 Later, certain “supernatural” things occurred: He would always tell the brothers and sisters he had seen this or that, or that God had revealed such and such to him.
 One day, for example, God revealed to him that he must make steamed buns—he had to—and the day after that, as it happened, he needed to go out, so he took the buns with him and didn’t need to make any other food.
 The following day, God revealed to him in a dream that he must head south; there was someone waiting for him six miles away.
 He went to look, and right there was a believer in Jesus who had gotten lost; he testified to this believer of God’s work of the last days, and they accepted it.
 He was always gaining revelations, he was always hearing a voice, supernatural things were always happening.
 Each day, when it came to what to eat, where to go, what to do, who to interact with, he did not follow the laws of normal human life, nor did he seek the words of God as a basis or principle, neither did he seek out people to fellowship with.
 Instead, he always waited for a voice, or a revelation, or a dream.
 Was this person normal?
 (No.) Some people were able to see through him and said: “This guy might not be running around naked and disheveled in the street, but these are the manifestations of an evil spirit.”
 Slowly but surely, the brothers and sisters started to see through him, up until the day when his issue erupted and he did run around the streets naked and disheveled, saying crazy things.
 The demon had appeared; things had finally come to light.
 So during this time, were the brothers and sisters able to see through him?
 Did they gain insight into what an evil spirit is, what the work of an evil spirit is, and what the manifestations of evil spirits’ work in people are?
 (Yes.)
 Some people, of course, gained insight and discernment.
 Some people were likely taken in by him, and only saw him for what he was when he had his outburst.
 But regardless of whether they were taken in or were able to see through him, if God had not arranged this environment, would it have been clear to people what the work of an evil spirit was?
 (No.) So just what was the significance and purpose of God arranging this environment and doing these things?
 It was to allow people to develop practical discernment and learn a lesson, to identify this type of person.
 If people were just told what the work of an evil spirit is, just as when a teacher teaches a lesson, without any actual exercise or practice, people would only ever gain theory and words.
 You can only clearly explain just what the work of an evil spirit is, and what the specific manifestations of it are, when you have personally witnessed it—seeing it with your own eyes, hearing it with your own ears.
 And then when you encounter such people again, you will be able to identify them and reject them; you will be able to properly address and handle such matters.

-Excerpted from “They Do Not Believe in the Existence of God, and Deny the Essence of Christ (I)” in Exposing Antichrists
+Excerpted from “They Do Not Believe in the Existence of God, and They Deny the Essence of Christ (Part One)” in Exposing Antichrists

 Every church has people who cause trouble for the church or meddle in the work of God.
 They are all Satans who have infiltrated the house of God in disguise.
 Such people are good at acting: They come before Me with great reverence, bowing and scraping, living like mangy dogs, and devoting their “all” to achieve their own objectives—but in front of the brothers and sisters, they show their ugly side.
 When they see people who practice the truth, they strike out at them and shove them aside; when they see people more formidable than themselves, they flatter and fawn upon them.
 They run wild in the church.
 It can be said that such “local bullies,” such “lapdogs,” exist in the majority of churches.
 They act devilishly together, sending each other winks and secret signals, and none of them practices the truth.
 Whoever has the most venom is the “head demon,” and whoever has the highest prestige leads them, bearing their flag aloft.
 These people rampage through the church, spreading their negativity, venting death, doing as they please, saying what they please, and no one dares to stop them.
 They brim with the disposition of Satan.
 No sooner do they cause a disturbance than an air of death enters the church.
 Those within the church who practice the truth are cast out, unable to give their all, while those who disturb the church and spread death run rampage within—and, what’s more, most people follow them.
 Such churches are ruled by Satan, plain and simple; the devil is their king.